camunda/camunda-docs-manual/site/src/documents/api-references/rest/00-overview/hal.html.md

 The REST API provides some resources in an additional media type.
 The [HAL][hal] media type `application/hal+json` describes a format which contains links and information about other resources.
-This allows us to embed the process definition or assignee of a task directly into the response.
-Which in turn reduces the number of necessary requests to gather all information about a single task or a list of tasks.
+This allows us to embed the process definition or assignee of a task directly into the response, which in turn reduces the number of necessary requests to gather all information about a single task or a list of tasks.

-In order to interact with `HAL` you have to set as Accept header `application/hal+json`.
+In order to interact with `HAL`, you have to set `application/hal+json` as Accept header.
 The response of a `HAL` request has always the following structure:

 ```json